montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 ## Add Items from the Library

 The component editor has three main areas: the library (on the right), the DOM explorer (in the middle), and the template explorer (on the left).
 The library lists the dependencies that you can use in the current project.
-The DOM explorer and the template explorer are where you drag the dependencies' configruable objects you want to use.
+The DOM explorer and the template explorer are where you drag the dependencies' configurable objects you want to use.

-The library is divided into three groups:
+The library is divided into three groups (from top to bottom):

-* The group at the top (named after the current project) lists the components in the ui directory of your project (for example, main.reel).
+* The group at the top (named after the current project) lists the components in the UI directory of your project (for example, main.reel).
-* The montage group provides the controllers that are part of the MontageJS framework.
+* Montage provides the controllers that are part of the MontageJS framework.
-* The digit groups exposes the touch-optimized components of the Digit widget set.
+* Digit exposes the touch-optimized components of the Digit widget set.

 <figure>
     <img src="/images/montage-studio/ide-overview/fig06.jpg" alt="The library" style="width: 175px;">